kornelijusp/smartcalc/README.md

 # Smartcalc
-Assessment Task for university
+Assessment Task for university.
 Firs GitHub project!

-This utility allows you to calculate certain mathematical functions
+#### This utility allows you to calculate certain mathematical functions

 ### Mathematical functions list:
 ```